numbworks/nwreadinglist/docs/docs-nwreadinglistmanager.md

 ## Introduction

-`nwreadinglistmanager` is a `Jupyter Notebook` designed to analyze the `Reading List.xlsx` file I use to annotate all the books I study in my continuous education journey.
+`nwreadinglistmanager` is a `Jupyter Notebook` designed to analyze the Excel file I use to annotate all the books I study in my continuous education journey.
 As a second set of features, it converts some of the analyses to `Markdown` files, so that I can easily show them on my `Github` account.

 The previous implementation of this software has been developed in `Microsoft VBA` (`Visual Basic for Applications`) and it run fine for years, but it reached a point that it was difficult to scale up and therefore I rewrote it from scratch using `Python` and `Jupyter Notebook`